marcosalvalaggio/xeye/README.md

 In the [notebooks](notebooks/) folder you can find examples of deep learning models based on datasets produced by the xeye package (builded with [Tensorflow](notebooks/tensorflow/) or [Pytorch](notebooks/pytorch/) frameworks).

 The example notebooks produced with both frameworks refer to datasets stored in the [data](notebooks/data/) folder.
-In this folder, you can find trivial example datasets for implementing a binary or multi-label classification models.
+In this folder, you can find trivial example datasets that you can use for implementing binary or multi-label classification models.

-* [Binary dataset](notebooks/data/TrivialBinaryClassification.npz): containing two types of grayscale images (keyboard or mouse).
+* [Binary dataset](notebooks/data/TrivialBinaryClassification.npz): containing two types of grayscale images (keyboard and mouse).